 Depending on who you talk to, agave nectar is either pure goodness sent from the heavens or something from the labs of Dr. Evil.
-This is oftentimes seen with foods, where we build them up to a “super food” status, only to knock them down (just like the media does to celebrities).
+This is often seen with foods, where we build them up to a “super food” status, only to knock them down.
 But sometimes things aren’t as black and white as they may seem.

 What’s Agave

-Agave is made from dessert plants that also give us tequila.
-The juice of these plants is a sweet carbohydrate called inulin which is extracted from the plant, filtered, heated and then treated with enzymes to convert it to sugar, which is marketed as “nectar.”
+Agave is made from dessert plants, which also give us tequila.
+The juices of these plants are a sweet carbohydrate called inulin, which is extracted from the plant, filtered, heated and then treated with enzymes to convert it to sugar, which is marketed as “nectar.”

 The Benefits